Screening for Choice Sets: Analysis

 \begin{lemma} Any promised utility function in the monotone envelope is feasible.
 Moreover, there exists a monotone promised utility function in the monotone envelope, which solves the design problem \eqref{eq_designproblem}. \end{lemma}

 \cref{lem:range_of_promised_util} greatly simplifies the design problem: we just need to search over all monotone promised utility functions within the monotone envelope without worrying about any other constraints.
+It also implies that the design problem \eqref{eq_designproblem} admits a solution.

 To prepare for a sharper characterization of the optimal promised utility, we quantify the non-monotonicity of the complete-information curve.
-Let $K$ denotes the number of maximal intervals on which the complete-information curve is strictly decreasing, or formally,
+Let $K$ denote the number of maximal intervals on which the complete-information curve is strictly decreasing.
+Formally,\footnote{We allow the decreasing interval $I$ to be degenerate, which corresponds to discontinuous downward jumps of $u_c(\cdot)$.}

 The principal's optimal policy features a bang--bang structure across intervals: on each interval, she either implements the complete-information allocation or keeps the agent's promised utility constant throughout.
 Moreover, the number of constant-promise intervals is bounded by $K$.